wp-plugins/4stats/readme.txt

 == Screenshots ==

-1. 4stats Dashboard with more statictic data
+1. 4stats Dashboard with more statistic data
 2. 4stats settings
 3. 4stats on wordpress dashboard